apache/maven/maven-core-it/README.txt

 it0028: Test that unused configuration parameters from the POM don't cause the
         mojo to fail...they will show up as warnings in the -X output instead.

+it0029: Test for pluginManagement injection of plugin configuration.

 -------------------------------------------------------------------------------

 - generated sources